South America: Climate

 The distribution of rainfall is related to the regime of winds and air masses.
 In most of the tropical region east of the Andes, winds blowing from the northeast, east and southeast carry moisture from the Atlantic, causing abundant rainfall.
 However, due to a consistently strong wind shear and a weak Intertropical Convergence Zone, South Atlantic tropical cyclones are rare.
 In the Orinoco Llanos and in the Guianas Plateau, the precipitation levels go from moderate to high.
 The Pacific coast of Colombia and northern Ecuador are rainy regions, with Chocó in Colombia being the rainiest place in the world along with the northern slopes of Indian Himalayas.
 The Atacama Desert, along this stretch of coast, is one of the driest regions in the world.
 The central and southern parts of Chile are subject to extratropical cyclones, and most of the Argentine Patagonia is desert.
 In the Pampas of Argentina, Uruguay and South of Brazil the rainfall is moderate, with rains well distributed during the year.
 The moderately dry conditions of the Chaco oppose the intense rainfall of the eastern region of Paraguay.
 In the semiarid coast of the Brazilian Northeast the rains are linked to a monsoon regime.

 Important factors in the determination of climates are sea currents such as the Humboldt Current and Falkland Current.
 The Equatorial Current of the South Atlantic strikes the coast of the Northeast where is divided into two others: the current of Brazil and a coastal current that flows to the northwest towards the Antilles from where it turns northeast forming the most important and famous ocean current in the world, the Gulf Stream.

 Fauna

 South America is one of the most biodiverse continents on Earth.
-It is home to many unique species of animals including the llama, anaconda, piranha, jaguar, vicuña, and tapir, and to one of the largest known insects in the world, the Titan beetle.
+It is home to many unique species of animals including the llama, anaconda, piranha, jaguar, eel, vicuña, and tapir, and to one of the largest known insects in the world, the Titan beetle.
 The Amazon rainforests possess high biodiversity, with Brazil estimated to contain 10% of Earth's species.
 83% of South America's large mammals (megafauna) became extinct at the end of the Pleistocene around 11,000 years ago as part of the Quaternary extinction event, among the highest of any continent, with the casualties including saber-toothed cats, ground sloths, glyptodonts, gomphotheres, the equines Hippidion and Equus neogeus, and all remaining South American native ungulates.